 Anxiety-induced or exacerbated chest pain and heart palpitations, because they can make people feel like they are having a heart attack, are scary.
 They contribute significantly to overcrowded emergency rooms and redundant expensive medical tests.
-Biomedicine has two names for anxiety symptoms that mimic a heart attack—cardiac neurosis and Da Costa syndrome—but no effective treatment options.
 Trigger-point acupuncture can help alleviate this clog in our healthcare system.

 Trigger points in the chest muscles can cause chest pain and heart palpitations.
-People experiencing these symptoms may be very tight and tender on the pectoralis muscles, near acupuncture points KD22, ST18, PC1 and LU1.
+People experiencing these symptoms may be very tight and tender on the pectoralis muscles.
 Trigger points in the pectoralis might hurt locally and also refer pain to the anterior shoulder and chest, and to the breast.
 Pain also may extend down the inside of the arm.
 (See the pectoralis major pain-referral pattern at right.)

 Frequently, people with trigger points in the pectoralis muscles also have upper back pain.
-They may be tender on the infraspinatus, rhomboid and trapezius muscles, around acupuncture points UB14 and UB43.
+They may be tender on the infraspinatus, rhomboid, and trapezius muscles.
 Releasing the pectoralis trigger points often alleviates both the back pain and anterior symptoms.